josephedward/exoplanet_data_ML/README.md

 # exoplanet_data_ML
-Comparison of Models using simulated NASA Kepler data
+Comparison of Models using NASA Kepler data